A free and open-access textbook addressing today’s human rights challenges.

 Shaped by today’s realities.

-This book examines the world of contemporary human rights, including legal norms, political contexts and moral ideals.
+This book examines the world of contemporary human rights, including legal norms, political contexts and underlying ethical and moral ideals.
 It acknowledges the regime’s strengths and weaknesses, and focuses on today’s principal challenges.
-These include radical inequality, resurgent racism, the rise of anti-gender ideology, the implications of new technologies for fact-finding and many other parts of the regime, the continuing marginality of economic, social and cultural rights, climate change, and the evermore central role of the private sector.
+These include authoritarianism, radical inequality, resurgent racism, the rise of anti-gender ideology, artificial intelligence, the continuing marginality of economic, social and cultural rights, climate change, and the evermore central role of the private sector.

 The boundaries of the subject have steadily expanded as the post-World War II regime has become an indelible part of the legal, political and moral landscape.
 Given the breadth and complexity of the regime, the book takes an interdisciplinary and critical approach.